jwagner/simplex-noise.js/README.md

 It requires typed arrays, if you want to use it in browsers without support you will need to use a polyfill like [typedarray.js](http://www.calormen.com/polyfill/typedarray.js).

-## Demo
+## Demos

-Simple 2D plasma demo on [codepen.io](http://codepen.io/jwagner/pen/BNmpdm/?editors=001).
+- Simple 2D plasma demo on [codepen.io](http://codepen.io/jwagner/pen/BNmpdm/?editors=001).
-A more complex [3D voxel world generation](http://29a.ch/sandbox/2012/voxelworld/) example
+- A more complex [3D voxel world generation](http://29a.ch/sandbox/2012/voxelworld/) example.
+- Real world usage for creating film grain in my [analog film emulator](http://29a.ch/film-emulator/).

 ## Usage